Is this a duck or a rabbit ….. or both?

 Reframing is such an important human experience that it has been written about by sociologists, philosophers and scientists, not just psychologists.
 One of the most interesting sources, from my point of view, is an American Thomas Kuhn, The Structure of Scientific Revolutions (1962) published by the University of Chicago Press.

-…. at the risk of being patronising to you, my reader: you can translate that term ‘paradigm’ into ‘view of the world’.
+For further discussion, visit Dr. Saul McLeod‘s essay based around Kuhn’s Cycle of Change in respect of models of change.
+At the risk of being patronising to you, my reader: you can translate that term ‘paradigm’ into ‘view of the world’.

-…… even though I recognise the existence of the ‘reframe’ contradicts one of my own central points: that effective change depends on a series of small steps made up of small defeats and small victories.
+I recognise the existence of the ‘reframe’ contradicts one of my own central points: that effective change depends on a series of small steps made up of small defeats and small victories.
 Kuhn criticises the practice of “development-by-accumulation”.
 To me, accumulation still happens between shifts in a world view.

 Accumulation vs unexpected shifts in perspective